 Studies have shown that if a woman partakes in unhealthy lifestyle choices, such as eating processed foods, using recreational drugs, drinking alcohol or smoking while she is pregnant, she is affecting herself, her growing child and the developing gametes within the female child.
 By choosing not to take care of herself, she is, therefore, directly affecting up to three generations.

 Below is a description of the aspects of childbirth preparation that are addressed at the Health and Healing Center.
 A careful intake is done to evaluate your environmental toxin exposure, nutritional status, and gastrointestinal health.
 Assistance is offered if you feel you would like to improve your mental outlook.
-Dr. Hamilton will discuss various treatment plans and you will choose how you would like to prepare for childbirth, according to your schedule and needs.
+We discuss various treatment plans and you will choose how you would like to prepare for childbirth, according to your schedule and needs.

 There are many environmental toxins, which we are exposed to on a daily basis in in the food we eat, the water we drink and the air we breathe.
 Even the homes we live in can be a source for toxins that will affect the developing fetus.
 Heavy metals in drinking water, leaded gas, newsprint, hair dyes and rinses, pesticides, fertilizers, cosmetics, old lead-based paint and ceramics can increase the risk of miscarriage.
 Women who eat high amounts of fish have higher amounts of mercury in their bodies.
 Other sources of mercury are fungicides, vaccinations, and silver dental fillings.
 Mercury has been associated with nervous system dysfunction, miscarriages and premature births.There are literally thousands of environmental toxins.
 A few that women are commonly exposed to are: